walmartlabs/lumbar/docs/pages/lumbar.md

 ### Scoping ###

-Lumbar creates a private scope for all generated modules using the javascript module pattern.
+By default, Lumbar creates a private scope for all generated modules using the javascript module pattern.
+This behavior is controlled by the [scope plugin](plugins/scope.md) and may be adjusted as necessary.

 ### Routes ###